Appalachian Mountain Club: Activities

 The majority of the AMC's activities are conducted by its members who volunteer to lead trips throughout the northeast, from Maine to DC.
 Activities include hiking, backpacking, paddling, biking, rock climbing, camping, skiing, and snowshoeing, ranging in duration from a day to a week.
 Additional long-duration domestic and international trips are conducted through the AMC's Adventure Travel program.

 Trails

 The club also operates several trails operations.
 The Volunteer for Trails program brings teens and adults on day to week long programs teaching trail building and maintenance techniques based out of Camp Dodge in Pinkham Notch.
-The Roving Conservation Crew is a small crew which works on both backcountry and frontcountry projects around New England.
+The Roving Conservation Crew is a small crew which works on both backcountry and front country projects around New England.
 The White Mountain Professional Trail Crew focuses on trail projects within the White Mountains, and the Maine Woods Professional Crew focuses on projects in Maine.

 The Four Thousand Footer Club

 A committee of Appalachian Mountain Club administers the Four Thousand Footer Club.
 Anyone who has climbed to and from each of the 48 New Hampshire Four-thousand footers is eligible to apply for membership to the club.
 Members are given a patch and new inductees are invited to attend a yearly celebration dinner.
 The Four Thousand Footer Club also recognizes individuals who complete the New England Four Thousand Footers (of which there are 67) and the New England Hundred Highest.